NGC 5474 X-1: a neutron star ULX in an old stellar cluster?: Optical data

 To check whether the extended object can be a stellar cluster, we used \textsc{starburst99}.
-For chosen evolution tracks the code produces model spectra of continuum emission of stellar clusters as functions of the cluster age and metallicity (a total mass of the member stars is considered only as a normalisation constant and fixed at $10^6$\,M$_\odot$ by default).
-We utilised the Padova tracks with AGB (asymptotic giant branch) stars assuming the metallicity Z~=~0.004 \citep{Sabbi2018}.
-The initial mass function (IMF) was specified by the Kroupa law with indices of 1.3 for stars of 0.1--0.5\,M$_\odot$ and 2.3 for 0.5--100\,M$_\odot$.
-We computed a grid of models for cluster ages ranging from 1~Myr to 1~Gyr with a step 10~Myr.
-Then convolving each model with the filters throughputs and tuning the normalisation, we calculated both the $\chi^2$ and the KS statistics.
+For chosen evolution tracks, this code produces model spectra of continuum emission of a stellar cluster as functions of the cluster age and metallicity (the total mass of the member stars is considered only as a normalisation constant and fixed at $10^6$\,M$_\odot$, by default).
+We employed the Padova tracks with AGB (asymptotic giant branch) for the metallicity Z~=~0.004 \citep{Sabbi2018}.
+The initial mass function (IMF) was specified by a Kroupa law with the indices 1.3 for stars of 0.1--0.5\,M$_\odot$ and 2.3 for 0.5--100\,M$_\odot$.
+We computed a grid of models for cluster ages ranging from 1~Myr to 2~Gyr with a step 10~Myr.
+Then, convolving each model with the filters throughputs and tuning the normalisation, we calculated both the $\chi^2$ and the KS statistics.
 We found that the best agreement has been reached by the model with an age of $1.0_{-0.25}^{+0.15}$~Gyr ($1\sigma$ errors) and a total stellar mass $\sim 3000$\,M$\odot$.
-The age is mainly constrained by appearing of the Balmer jump in the spectra of old clusters which well fits to the observed rollover below 4000\,\AA.
+The age is mainly constrained by the appearing of the Balmer jump in spectra of old clusters which well fits the observed rollover below 4000\,\AA.
 The $\chi^2$ statistics is 4.3 for five filters and two free model parameters; the p-value of the KS-statistics is 0.98.
-The best-fitting model spectrum of the 1.0~Gyr age cluster (black curve) and spectra for ages of 0.8, 0.9 and 1.1 Gyr (gray curves) are shown in the lower panel of Fig.~\ref{fig:extobj_sed}.
+The best-fitting model spectrum of a 1.0~Gyr age cluster (black curve) and spectra for ages of 0.8, 0.9 and 1.1 Gyr (gray curves) are shown in the lower panel of Fig.~\ref{fig:extobj_sed}.